 UNITED NATIONS -- Members of the United Nations General Assembly have chosen the Nigerian ambassador to the world body as its next president.

-They elected Tijjani Muhammad-Bande (teeh-JAH'-neeh moo-HAH'-mahd BAN-deeh) by acclamation on Tuesday to preside over the 74th U.N. session for one year, starting in September.
+They elected Tijjani Muhammad-Bande (teeh-JAH'-neeh moo-HAH'-mahd BAN-deeh) by acclamation Tuesday to preside over the 74th U.N. session for one year, starting in September.

-He's the second Nigerian president of the 193-member policy-making General Assembly.
+He's the second Nigerian president of the 193-member General Assembly.
 Joseph Nanven Garba was president during the 1989-1990 session.